Nottingham-CTU/REDCap-Minimization/README.md

 ### Encryption key
 The value for this setting will be automatically generated and is used to encrypt the diagnostic output data, if a field for diagnostic output has been specified.
-This data is thus kept unreadable within the project except when using the *Download Minimization Diagnostic* option. *There should normally be no need to change the encryption key*, unless you need multiple servers to use the same key because you are moving/sharing data between them. ***Do not change the encryption key after randomizations with diagnostic output have been performed.***
+This data is thus kept unreadable within the project except when using the *Download Minimization Diagnostic* option.

+*There should normally be no need to change the encryption key*, unless you need multiple servers to use the same key because you are moving/sharing data between them. ***Do not change the encryption key after randomizations with diagnostic output have been performed.***

+Note that projects which already contain unencrypted diagnostic output (from earlier versions of this module) will continue to have diagnostic output saved unencrypted.